May the 4th be with you!

 Having recently invested in a GlowForge laser cutter, Almost all of my initial projects and pieces coming off the Glowforge were gifts for others.
 I cut some things on wood, engraved from slate, and even made an multi-level topographic map.
 However, I wanted to do something for myself.
 There were a ton of users on the GlowForge forums making Settlers of Catan boards, which is awesome.
 I decided to try something different, and create my own custom Monopoly board, but better yet, an original Star Wars Trilogy Monopoly board.
 This game will go into my personal collection.
 It is not for sale.

-Having recently played Monopoly for the first time in a long time, I thought that I could create pretty much everything needed for a custom Monopoly board with my GlowForge. it ended up being a much bigger project than just creating a custom board, as I also made the tokens, property cards, dice, money, community chest and chance cards.
+Having recently played Monopoly for the first time in a long time, I thought that I could create pretty much everything needed for a custom Monopoly board with my GlowForge. it ended up being a much bigger project than just creating a custom board, as I also made the tokens, property cards, dice, money, community chest, chance cards, bankers tray, and custom box.
 My version of the game is based loosely off the Parker Brothers original trilogy Star Wars Monopoly edition, with many variations.

 "I am one with the Force, and the Force is with me..."